 In April 2013 Kaiyo anzenhosho joho geppo (OPRF MARINT Monthly Report) and Hokkyokukai kiho (Arctic Ocean Quarterly Bulletin) were combined into the new quarterly Japanese publication Kaiyo joho kiho (Maritime Quarterly Bulletin).
 Portions of the periodical are published online in English on the website From the Oceans under the heading Intelligence Analysis.

-For more information, click on the following link.「From the Oceans」
+For more information, please click on the following link.「From the Oceans」